caiobran/mstables/README.md

 From within the equiTable folder, execute file main.py with a Python interpreter to start the application.
 All .sqlite files created will be stored under db/. *(to be updated with step-by-step instructions)*

-This program should work as long as the structure of the responses do not change for the API's listed in input/api.json.
+This program should work as long as the structure of the responses do not change for the API's listed in [input/api.json](input/api.json).

+Open file [data_overview.ipynb](data_overview.ipynb) from Jupyter to see examples on how to work with the data using the pandas and matplotlib modules.

-### Current Package Dependencies:
+### Package required to run scraper:
-- Python 3
+- Python3
 - Beautiful Soup
 - requests
 - sqlite3